guardian/interactive-house-prices/README.md

 ## Generate PNG sprite

-You need to install pngquant, then run:
+You need to install `pngquant`, then run:
 ```
-./generate.sh`
+./generate.sh
 ```

 ## Convert Shapefile to TopoJSON